cozodb/cozo/README.md

 # The Cozo Database

-Cozo is a graph-focused, dual-storage transactional database designed by and for data hackers.
+Cozo is a graph-focused relational database designed by and for data hackers.
 It's free and open-source software.

 ## Another database?!